Introduction

 – Jules Feiffer

 Evans’s original choice for the role of Olive was Lilly Tomlin.
 However, her interest in the role disintegrated when Hoffman backed out.
-The next choice for the role was Saturday Night Live star, Gilda Radner.
+For this reason, the next choice for the role was Saturday Night Live star, Gilda Radner.

 Radner’s agent, Bernie Brillstein, discouraged her from taking the part.
 This was due to the script as well as Altman’s reputation for his difficult and unorthodox methods.
 Altman was fine with this as he didn’t want to hire Radner anyway.
 The director eventually opted for an actress he had frequently collaborated with, Shelley Duvall (Nashville).
 Not long after, Robin Williams of Mork and Mindy fame was brought on board to fill Hoffman’s shoes.